mantidproject/mantid/docs/source/algorithms/Q1DWeighted-v1.rst

 The latter is done in :ref:`Q1D <algm-Q1D>` algorithm.
 See the :ref:`Rebin <algm-Rebin>` documentation for details about choosing the ``OutputBinning`` parameter.

-For monochromatic data, the algorithm considers each bin as belonging to a different sample, and averages in distinct bins that are not merged.
+For monochromatic data, the algorithm considers each bin as belonging to a different sample and/or kinetic frame.
 Usage
 -----